Sister wrestles with addiction and homelessness

 I asked them both to make other living arrangements.
 They decided to sleep outside my house on the ground.
 This breaks my heart and makes me angry at the same time.
 What can I do to solve this issue without calling in the police?

 -- Sad and Mad in California

-Dear Sad and Mad: Loved ones of people in the throes of addiction draft on hope, but looking for a surefire solution to this is like trying to solve for heartbreak.
+Dear Sad and Mad: Loved ones of people in the throes of addiction draft on hope, but looking for a surefire solution to this will test the strength of that hope.
 If your sister was basically homeless when she landed with you, I wonder how realistic it was for you to expect some sort of turnaround.

 There is no real solution here, but only a process of you deciding what you can and will tolerate.
 When the prospect of losing shelter provides no incentive to grasp at recovery, you know that things are about as bad as they can get.